ranm11/parkinsons-disease-progression-prediction/README.md

 # parkinsons-disease-progression-prediction
 predict the Parkinsons disease progression by proteins and peptides
-the goad of this competition is to predict UDPRS for monthes 6 , 12 ,24
+the goal of this competition is to predict UDPRS for monthes 6 , 12 ,24

 get data from :